Geographers are concerned with understanding Earth as the home of humankind.

 Geography is not a separate body of knowledge, but an approach to learning about the world around us.
 Geography is used in many other fields of study, including economics, biology, history, medicine, agriculture, geology, zoology, politics, planning and sociology to name a few.

-For additional information regarding the Geography B.S., please contact Undergraduate Coordinator Dr. Arpita Nandi.
+For additional information regarding a Geosciences degree, please contact Undergraduate Coordinator Dr. Arpita Nandi.